Participation in tertiary education

 Higher education completion

-The desired population outcome of the Strategy is for there to be an increase in young people with disability transitioning into further study, training and completing qualifications.
+The desired population outcome of the Strategy is an increase in young people with disability transitioning into further study, training and completing qualifications.
 This measure focuses on students with disability who complete their higher education qualification.

-Data are for domestic onshore undergraduate and post-graduate students at Table A and B providers only (that is public universities and private universities that receive Australian Government assistance).
+Data are for domestic onshore undergraduate and post-graduate students aged 15 and over at Table A and B providers only (that is public universities and private universities that receive Australian Government assistance).

 Population measure: Proportion of students with disability who complete a higher education qualification